Immigration policy of the Biden administration

 President Joe Biden receives an operational briefing from U.S. Border Patrol, USCIS and ICE at the Brownsville Border Patrol Station on February 29, 2024.

-The immigration policy Joe Biden initially focused on reversing many of the immigration policies of the previous Trump administration.
-During his first day in office, Biden unveiled the U.S. Citizenship Act of 2021 and reversed many of Trump's policies on immigration, such as halting the construction of the Mexico–United States border wall, travel ban, and signed an executive order to reaffirm protections for DACA recipients.
-The Biden administration and Department of Homeland Security, under leadership of Alejandro Mayorkas, reined in deportation practices of Immigration and Customs Enforcement (ICE), prioritizing national security and violent crime concerns over petty and nonviolent offenses.
+The immigration policy of the Biden administration initially focused on reversing many of the immigration policies of the previous Trump administration and expanding legal pathways.
+It later focused on efforts to restrict unlawful entry amid rising border crossings.

+On his first day in office, Biden unveiled the U.S. Citizenship Act of 2021, which would provide a pathway to citizenship for as many as 11 million immigrants living in the United States illegally.
+Upon taking office, Biden moved to dismantle several policies implemented under Donald Trump, halting construction of the Mexico–United States border wall, ending Trump's travel ban on countries with predominantly Muslim populations, and signing an executive order to reaffirm protections for DACA recipients.
+The Department of Homeland Security, under the leadership of Alejandro Mayorkas, narrowed the scope of interior immigration enforcement, directing Immigration and Customs Enforcement (ICE) to prioritize national security and violent crime concerns over petty and nonviolent offenses.
+The administration also attempted to terminate the Remain in Mexico policy.

+The administration also ended or revised policies limiting asylum eligibility and expanded the use of humanitarian protections such as Temporary Protected Status (TPS) and DACA.
+In January 2023, Biden announced a humanitarian parole program to increase the admission of immigrants from Cuba, Haiti, Nicaragua, and Venezuela, while also announcing that his administration would crack down on those who fail to use the plan's legal pathway and strengthen border security.
+Nearly 530,000 migrants took advantage of the parole program as of August 2024.
+Biden also launched the CBP One app in January 2023, allowing over 813,000 migrants to enter the country and schedule asylum appointments online, as of August 2024.

 Between January 2021 and January 2024, US Border Patrol confirmed more than 7.2 million illegal migrants trying to cross the US-Mexico border, not counting gotaways.
 2023 was a record year with over 2.5 million encounters.
-Biden faced criticism from immigrant advocates for extending Title 42, a Trump administration border restriction that arose due to the COVID-19 pandemic, as well as restarting the use of "expedited removal" of certain Central American families.
-In January 2023, Biden announced a humanitarian parole program to increase the admission of immigrants from Cuba, Haiti, Nicaragua, and Venezuela, while also announcing that his administration would crack down on those who fail to use the plan's legal pathway and strengthen border security.
-Nearly 530,000 migrants took advantage of the parole program as of August 2024.
-Biden also launched the CBP One app in January 2023 to allow migrants to schedule asylum appointments online, which has been used by 813,000 people as of August 2024.
+In response to sustained high levels of migration and growing political pressure, the administration implemented stricter measures beginning in 2023.
+Biden faced criticism from immigration advocates for extending Title 42, a Trump administration border restriction that arose due to the COVID-19 pandemic, as well as restarting the use of "expedited removal" of certain Central American families.
 In May 2023, the Biden Administration approved sending 1,500 more troops to the U.S.-Mexico border following Title 42's expiration.

-On June 23, 2023, the U.S. Supreme Court ruled that a Biden administration immigration policy which involves the deportation of people deemed public safety threats or who were picked up at the border could be enforced.
-A separate ruling upheld the prosecution of people who encourage illegal immigration.
-On June 4, 2024, Biden passed an executive order to shut down the border if illegal crossings reached an average of 2,500 migrants a day in a given week.
+On June 4, 2024, Biden signed A Proclamation on Securing the Border to shut down the border if illegal crossings reached an average of 2,500 migrants a day in a given week.
 Migrant encounters subsequently dropped down to 2020 levels.